GDCC distributes two bi-weekly newsletters via email.

 Small Business Workshops

-The Gibsons Chamber hosts workshops on subjects of interest to our members.
-These are announced in our Member 2 Member e-newsletter (sent automatically to Chamber members only).
-Workshops are also posted on the Events page.
+The Gibsons Chamber hosts Lunch ‘n Learn workshops on topics of interest to our members.
+These are announced in our e-newsletters (for Members and non Member businesses) Workshops are also posted on the Events page.
 Hint: Connect to the Events Calendar to have our events automatically added to your personal Google Calendar!

 If you would like to host a workshop or have a request for a workshop subject, please contact us at 604-886-2325.